andmaps/andmaps.github.io/index.md

   </div>
   <div style="margin-left: 2rem;">
     <p>
-      Hello, I’m An, originally from Vietnam, now based in Canada.
-My background is in Geography, and I’m passionate about storytelling.<br><br>
+      I'm An, originally from Vietnam, now based in Canada.
+I have a Bsc. in Geography and a full time GIS job.
-      In my free time, I enjoy watching football (Liverpool F.C and SC Freiburg), taking photographs (with my trusty X-E1), and spending time with my bosses (my wife and my daughter).
+      This is where I showcase the maps I made outside of work.
     </p>
   </div>
 </div>